Elias-P-M/constraint-satisfaction-EPM/README.md

 1. Elemental fraction columns have been replaced with anonymous placeholders (`element_01`, …).
 2. All columns beginning with `PROP` or `EQUIL` are min–max scaled into `[0, 1]`.
+3. Prior columns (`YS 600 C PRIOR`, `YS 25C PRIOR`, etc.) are scaled into `[0, 1]`, and `constraints_scaled.json` lists the corresponding thresholds (density, YS, Pugh, solidus, VEC) in the scaled space.

-If you have access to the original `design_space.xlsx` you can regenerate the sanitised file locally, but end users only need the CSV provided in the repo.
+If you have access to the original `design_space.xlsx` you can regenerate the sanitised file and threshold JSON locally, but end users only need the files provided in the repo.

 ## Tips